Hitachi Zosen Inova Appointed to Design, Build and Operate the Westfield Energy Centre in Scotland

 Full construction is set to start in February 2022 and the new facility will enter commercial operations in 2025, where it will generate more than 23MW of electrical renewable energy which will contribute valuable baseload energy to the National Grid.
 In addition, the three-year build phase will require several hundred construction workers and will create numerous supply chain opportunities for local businesses and trades.
 Then, once the facility starts commercial operations, it will provide additional employment through 40 new full-time roles, as personnel will be needed to operate and maintain the plant over its lifetime.

 “Scotland’s drive for sustainable waste management includes clear recycling targets as well as ensuring that non-recyclable waste does not end up in landfill.
 However, it’s important that this waste is also appropriately managed to allow energy and valuable materials to be recovered in the process and lower our overall carbon footprint”, says Fabio Dinale, VP Business Development at HZI.
-“Modern EfW plants like the Westfield Energy Centre will make significant contributions to meet these vital social and environmental goals.”
+“Modern WtE plants like the Westfield Energy Centre will make significant contributions to meet these vital social and environmental goals.”

 Proprietary State-of-the-Art Technologies

 The new infrastructure project will be built on the site of the former Westfield opencast coal site in Fife.
 The plant will be equipped with HZI’s own technologies such as the HZI reciprocating grate, as well as their boiler technology and state of the art flue gas treatment.
-These processes will enable the Westfield facility to meet the strict emission directive requirements and satisfy the high demands placed on a modern EfW system.
+These processes will enable the Westfield facility to meet the strict emission directive requirements and satisfy the high demands placed on a modern WtE system.

 Building Strong Partnerships with Brockwell Energy